-* This story was corrected on 24 January 2013.
-The opening paragraph was corrected to state Li Yan beat Tan Yong to death with a gun.
-It previously said he had been stabbed.
+* This press release was corrected on 24 January 2013.
+The opening paragraph was corrected to state Li Yan beat Tan Yong to death with a gun, not stabbed as previously reported.

 Notes to editorsViolence against women, including domestic violence, violates fundamental human rights and is unlawful discrimination under the UN Convention on the Elimination of all Forms of Discrimination Against Women, to which China is a party.
 Under the Convention, China is obliged to exercise due diligence to prevent violence against women and to properly investigate and punish those who commit violence against women, including by private actors like Li’s husband.
 China is also required to provide compensation to victims of violence like Li.
 [Committee on the Elimination of all Forms of Discrimination Against Women, General Recommendation 19, A/47/38 (1992)]